Find answers to common auto claims questions. If your specific question is not answered below, please call or email Consumer Affairs.

 Actual Cash Value (ACV)

 ACV is calculated by subtracting depreciation from the replacement value of the damaged vehicle.
 The insurance company will typically only pay the ACV of the damaged vehicle.
 Check your insurance policy to see what coverage it provides.
+However, some companies allow you to purchase coverage for a value greater than ACV.

 Replacement Value